SS and Police Leader: Operations

 The SS and Police Leaders directly commanded a headquarters staff with representatives from almost every branch of the SS and the police.
 This typically included the Ordnungspolizei (Orpo; regular police), SiPo (security police) including the Gestapo (secret police), Totenkopfverbände (SS-TV; Nazi concentration camps), SD (intelligence service), and certain units of the Waffen-SS (combat units).
 Most of the HSSPF normally held the rank of SS-Gruppenführer or above, and answered directly to Himmler in all matters pertaining to the SS within their area of responsibility.
 Most SSPF normally held the rank of SS-Oberführer or SS-Brigadeführer and reported to their HSSPF.
 The role of all SS and Police Leaders was to be part of the SS control mechanism within their jurisdiction, policing the population and overseeing the activities of the SS men within each respective district.
-The HSSPF could bypass the chain of command of the administrative offices for the SS, SD, SiPo, SS-TV and Orpo in their district under the "guise of an emergency situation," thereby gaining direct operational control of these groups.
+The HSSPF could bypass the chain of command of the administrative offices for the SS, SD, SiPo, SS-TV and Orpo in their district under the "guise of an emergency situation", thereby gaining direct operational control of these groups.

 Himmler authorized SS and Police Bases (SS- und Polizeistützpunkte) to be established in occupied Poland and occupied areas of the Soviet Union.
-They were to be "armed industrialized agricultural complexes."
-They would also maintain order in the areas where they were established.
-However, they did not get beyond the planning stage.
+They were to be "armed industrialized agricultural complexes" to maintain order where they were established.
+This did not go beyond the planning stage.

 In 1944 and 1945, many HSSPF were promoted to their corresponding general's rank in the Waffen-SS by Himmler.
 This was apparently an attempt to provide potential protection for them, by giving them combatant status under the Hague Convention rules of warfare.